Contacts and Referrals

 - Support to be provided by Service Support/CIAO/Children's Practitioner to enable access to LCS (supervised at all times) ensuring that only child/young person and relevant family members' records are viewed;

-- Legal advice to be sought regarding provision of copies of relevant documents to the OLA.
+- Legal advice to be sought regarding provision of copies of relevant documents to the Other Local Authority as applicable.

-- If case is open - case note to allocated worker and email to CLU Helpdesk;
+If a child/young person is open to Children's Services - case note to allocated worker and email to Child Litigation Unit Helpdesk; clu.helpdesk@hertfordshire.gov.uk.

-- If case is closed - Contact to be opened on LCS and email to CLU helpdesk.
+- If a child/young person is closed - Contact to be opened on LCS and email to Child Litigation Unit helpdesk; clu.helpdesk@hertfordshire.gov.uk.

 Where police (or another Government agency) make a request for information which is required for the prevention or detection of crime, the apprehension and prosecution of offenders or the assessment or collection of any tax or duty, should be referred to the Data Protection Team e-mail: data.protection@hertfordshire.gov.uk or tel: 01992 588099.

 These requests for information are commonly called s.29 Requests (S.29 of the Data Protection Act 1998).
-These types of requests can only be made by organisations with an investigatory function such as the police, UKBA, Probation and CEOP and so on.
+These types of requests can only be made by organisations with an investigatory function such as the police, UK Visas and Immigration Agency, Probation and Child Exploitation and Online Protection Command and so on.

-S.29 requests are routed through to the DPT and they will take the requestor though verification / justification to ensure the exemption is justifiable and then we invite the requester in to view the information.
+S.29 requests are routed through to the Data Protection Team and they will take the requestor though verification / justification to ensure the exemption is justifiable and then we invite the requester in to view the information.

 The Data Protection Team will also progress Subject Access to Records Requests.

-No other requests for information will be processed by the DP Team.
+No other requests for information will be processed by the Data Protection Team.

 IF IN DOUBT of Requestor identity or the legitimacy of the request.

-If CSC is IN DOUBT of requestor identity or the legitimacy of the request – CSC should inform them that they need to provide evidence of their identity as a statutory agency (and consent from someone with PR unless there is a child protection risk) before providing any information.
+If Customer Service Centre is IN DOUBT of requestor identity or the legitimacy of the request - Customer Service Centre should inform them that they need to provide evidence of their identity as a statutory agency (and consent from someone with Parental Responsibility unless there is a child protection risk) before providing any information.
 The request will not be processed in the interim.

-If there are indications that a child/young person may be suffering or likely to suffer Significant Harm, the manager will authorise whatever actions are necessary to protect the child/young person or others in the household from Significant Harm, which may result in the immediate provision of services.
+If there are indications that a child/young person may be suffering or likely to suffer significant harm, the Team manager will consult with the Lead Child Protection Practitioner who in turn will consult with Multi Agency Child Protection Team partners and authorise whatever actions are necessary to protect the child/young person or others in the household from significant harm, which may result in the immediate provision of services.

 If there is suspicion that a crime may have been committed including sexual or physical assault or neglect of the child/young person, the Police will be notified immediately.

-On receipt of notification that a child/young person has been taken into Police Protection the Team Manager should have a strategy discussion with Police.
+On receipt of notification that a child/young person has been taken into Police Protection the Team Manager should alert the Lead Child Protection Practitioner to have a strategy discussion with multi agency partners.
 See Hertfordshire Social Work Procedures - Children Looked After and Care Leavers, Police Protection Guidance.

-The initial outcome decision following a contact, which must be authorised by the manager, may be:
+The initial outcome decision following a contact, which must be authorised by the Children's Services manager, may be:

-Option 1: No Further Action / Information and Advice - The child/young person does not appear to be a Child in Need, the provision of information, advice, sign-posting to another agency and/or no further action.
+Option 1: No Further Action / Information and Advice - The child/young person does not meet the statutory Child in Need criteria, therefore the provision of information, advice and sign-posting to another agency and/or no further action.

-Option 3: Further Assessment: Where the child appears to be a Child in Need which requires a Child and Family Assessment or it is suspected that the child/young person is or is likely to suffer Significant Harm, which will result in an assessment with a view to conduct a strategy discussion prior to Section 47 Enquiries.
+Option 3: Further Assessment.
+Where the child/young person appears to be a Child in Need, then an assessment will be completed.
+Where it is suspected that the child/young person is or is likely to suffer significant harm, an assessment will be completed with the consideration of a strategy discussion.

 The child/young person will be seen as soon as possible if the decision is taken that the contact will progress to a referral requiring further assessment.
 See Hertfordshire Social Work Procedures Manual, Child and Family Assessments Procedure.

-The referrer will be notified of the outcome of the contact / referral including which team the case is being managed by via the online referral portal.
+- The referrer will be notified of the outcome of the contact / referral including which team will be providing support via the online referral portal.

-Following the gathering of further information if another service has been deemed more suitable to meet the child’s needs the receiving team will inform the referrer of where they have signposted their contact.
+Following the gathering of further information if another service has been deemed more suitable to meet the child/young person's needs the receiving team will inform the referrer of where they have signposted their contact.

 In the case of contacts from the public, feedback must be consistent with the rights to confidentiality of the child/young person and their family.

-The holding team must actively respond to identification of risk or harm first, and satisfy themselves that there are protective factors in place, then look at transferring the case between teams.
+The holding team must actively respond to identification of risk or harm first, and satisfy themselves that there are protective factors in place.
+Feedback cannot be provided to anonymous referrers.

 In instances where children, young people and families progress to further assessment, the following will apply:

-See chapters on Single Assessment in the HSCP Manual or Child and Family Assessments within the Social Work Procedures Manual and Families First Assessment and Early Help page on the Hertfordshire Internet site.
+See chapters on Family Assessment in the HSCP Manual or Child and Family Assessments within the Social Work Procedures Manual and Families First Assessment and Early Help page on the Hertfordshire Internet site.